iworks/reading-position-indicator/readme.txt

 = 1.0.9 (2024-12-07) =
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.1.
 * The missing $domain parameter in function call to __() has been fixed. [#1](https://github.com/iworks/reading-position-indicator/issues/1)
+* Escape functions where been added in few places.

 = 1.0.8 (2024-02-21) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.2.